 Proud of our past.
 Looking toward our future.

 On July 23rd, 2017 nearly 100 creators of art gathered on the Lower East Side at the Sheen Center for Thought and Culture to celebrate the creation of art.
 The event allowed 10 young artists to display and sell their work.
 We had 18 pieces and serval of them have found new homes.
-Each artist who sold their work received 50% of the profits and the other 50% will benefit our new partnership with Music is Medicine.
+All proceeds from this event benefitted our new partnership with Music is Medicine.

 In collaboration with “The Active Theater” a non-profit supporting the creation of new theater and new careers in theater in NYC, Katie’s Art Project produced a one night art gallery, after which [the art project] is modeled.We raised $3000 from the sale of art and sponsorship and half of that money was returned directly to the artist community in New York by paying the artist and still allowing them to give back through donation.
 The event was held in the now defunct 2nd floor restaurant on the Lower East Side.
 We look forward to creating a legacy that lasts by bringing [the art project] to New York twice a year and then to other cities as we expand.

 Along with Broadway in South Africa and R.Evolucion Latina, Katie’s Art Project brought Broadway performers to Sunrise Day Camp, a camp for kids with cancer and their siblings.
 For two consecutive years the performers and kids spent a week creating dances and performing songs to make memories that will last a lifetime.
 Funding for the program came in part from the Broadway Broadcasts Hope benefit and Sunrise sponsors.